 Get In

 By plane.
-Most major European airlines fly daily to Algiers, also some long-haul routes such as (Beijing, Montreal, Doha).
+Most major European airlines fly daily to Algiers, as well as some long-haul routes such as (Beijing, Montreal, and Doha).
 Cheapest flights from Marseille.

 By train.
 You can reach Algeria by train from Tunisia, although you will have to change the train at the border post.
 All border points with Morocco are currently closed.